 The point?
 It pays to look at the details.

-Canadian Cash Back Credit Card Rankings for 2016
+2018 Cash Back Credit Card Rankings

-48 cash back credit cards were considered for this comparison - the top 10 are listed in the table below from best to worst.
+70 cash back credit cards in Canada were considered for this comparison ‒ you can find the top 10 in the table below ranked from best to worst.

-|Apply||MBNA Rewards World Elite MasterCard|
+|Apply||MBNA Rewards World Elite Mastercard|